-The district is not eligible for the state payment if there are no local mills levied or a budget established for the state major maintenance aid.
+The district is not eligible for the state payment if there are no local mills levied or a budget established for the SMMA.

 ✓ How do districts allocate the voted building reserve levy and permissive building reserve levy amounts collected by the county?